MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-manage-your-data-storage-in-power-bi.md

 For workspaces in shared capacity:

 - There is a per-workspace storage limit of 10 GB.
-- Premium and Premium Per User (PPU) tenants have a 100 TB storage limit.
+- Premium Per User (PPU) tenants have a 100 TB storage limit.
 - When using a Pro license, the total usage can’t exceed the tenant storage limit of 10 GB multiplied by the number of Pro licenses in the tenant.

 ### Premium capacity limits